earthly/website/blog/_posts/2023-07-31-magic-methods-python.md

     This tutorial explores the concept of magic methods in Python, which are special methods that allow you to define and customize the behavior of classes.
 It covers topics such as object-oriented programming, operator overloading, and context managers, providing practical examples and explanations of commonly used magic methods.
 last_modified_at: 2023-08-28
 ---
-**In this article, you'll discover Python magic methods.
-If you're a Python developer diving into object-oriented programming, Earthly simplifies your build process for complex projects that use magic methods.
-[Check it out](/).**
+**This article explains Python magic methods.
+Earthly simplifies the Python build process for object-oriented programming.
+Earthly enhances efficiency for developers using magic methods.
+[Learn more about Earthly](/).**

 In Python programming, a set of special methods exists, often called "magic methods" or "dunder methods".
 Magic methods provide a way to define and customize the behavior of classes in Python.
 You do not call them directly; the interpreter implicitly calls them in response to specific operations or events.
 For example, when you add two numbers using the `+` operator, the `__add__()` method gets called internally.